pocin/kbc-mailchimp-writer/README.md

 3. Adding merge tags to existing or newly created mailing lists

-4. Adding and editing email addresses in mailing lists
+4. Adding-or-editing email addresses in mailing lists

+5. Updating details of existing email addresses within mailing list

 **The tables you provide determine the writer's behavior**.
 See below for the actual table structures, [See here for actual examples](templates).